 We are excited that you are interested in joining a Community Group.
 Find your campus listed below and fill out the Community Group Interest Form.
-A Community Group leader will connect with you soon!
+A contact person for each campus will connect with you soon!
 Also, you can always contact a pastor at your campus with any questions.

 – Brookside –

 – Downtown –

 – Olathe –